TrupeshKumarPatel/ADCIRC/README.md

   > To run the `create_environment.sh` file, you must be in the `ADCIRC_UAHPC` directory.

 ### Submit Job Script
-* `Step 1:` Create a bash script to submit in Slurm Workload Manager at UAHPC
+* `Step 1:` Create a bash script to submit in Slurm Workload Manager at HPC

   ```bash
   #!/bin/bash